Newhey tram stop: History

+However in the last few years the station was open to "heavy rail" services, Northern Trains signage was erected and remained in place till final closure.

 The station closed on 3 October 2009 for the conversion of the line to Metrolink and re-opened as Newhey Metrolink station, with the modern spelling of the village's name, from 28 February 2013.
 The route was re-doubled during conversion to allow a more frequent service to operate and thus the rebuilt station has two platforms.

 Services

 Newhey is located on the Oldham & Rochdale Line with trams towards Manchester city centre and Rochdale running every 12 minutes throughout the day Mondays to Sundays.